-In the year since payment-processing giant Mastercard announced the True Name card, only two card issuers in the U.S. have embraced the product — Chicago-based BMO Harris Bank and New York City-based Superbia Credit Union.
+In the year-plus since payment-processing giant Mastercard announced the True Name card, only three card issuers in the U.S. have embraced the product — Citi, Chicago-based BMO Harris Bank and New York City-based Superbia Credit Union.

 See related: Guide to LGBT finances

 The True Name card is printed with the chosen name – rather than the “deadname,” or the name assigned at birth – of a cardholder without the requirement of a legal name change.